PmagPy/PmagPy/setup_scripts/README.md

 The executable will be in the dist directory.
 If it does not run when you double click it or enter its name in the terminal you may have to change execution permissions to make it runnable by running `chmod a+x $EXENAME`.
 Also due to the way Pyinstaller is constructed when bundling as one-file you should note that it can take 5-30 seconds for the program to run so check with an activity manager (like top) before assuming the executable did not compile correctly.

 **Note:** if compiling this document to pdf using pandoc the command used is `pandoc devguide.md -o devguide.pdf --highlight-style tango -V geometry:margin=.7in`

+## Troubleshooting

+You can run the executable with output to Terminal (this is particularly useful when your build is refusing to launch):

+    ./dist/pmag_gui_3.0

+If this doesn't help, see the [Pyinstaller troubleshooting guide](https://pythonhosted.org/PyInstaller/when-things-go-wrong.html).

 ## DEPRECATED way of making Windows standalones